Find help for a loved one is a call away.

-Drug and Alcohol Abuse in Scottsdale
+Drug and Alcohol Abuse in Scottsdale, Arizona

-Scottsdale, Arizona earned its name from its founder, United States Army Chaplain Winfield Scott, who settled in the area in 1888.
+Scottsdale, Arizona, earned its name from its founder, United States Army Chaplain Winfield Scott, who settled in the area in 1888.
 Scottsdale later became home to Frank Lloyd Wright’s camp for architects called Taliesin West.
 In 1970, the Scottsdale Art Walk was created, making it “America’s First Art Walk.”

 The 12 Steps

-The medical community has transformed over the last decade to fully accept that addiction is a disease.
+The medical community has transformed over the last decade to accept that addiction is a disease.
 This realization has had a positive impact on the way addictions are treated.
 Even though addiction is a disease, the warning signs may not always be evident to the addict.
-This can make it even more difficult for an addict to quit using, and to realize exactly how harmful their addiction is to themselves and other people.
+This can make it even more difficult for an addict to quit using.
+It can be hard to realize exactly how harmful their addiction is to themselves and other people.

 Detox and Withdrawal

-The way withdrawal works is that when an addict stops using, their brain stops releasing the feel-good neuro-transmitters that get them high.
-It can take weeks for the brain to naturally produce neuro-transmitters, and without them, people will have a sense of depression and lethargy, which compels them to keep using the substance to maintain their high.
-Withdrawals can also be physical as is the case with heroin and alcohol withdrawal.
-Detox helps addicts through their withdrawal symptoms, and medical professionals can also prescribe medication to relieve the more severe withdrawal symptoms.
+The way withdrawal works is that when an addict stops using, their brain stops releasing the feel-good neurotransmitters that get them high.
+It can take weeks for the brain to produce neurotransmitters naturally.
+People will have a sense of depression and lethargy without them, which compels them to keep using the substance just to feel normal.
+Withdrawals can also be physical, as is the case with heroin and alcohol withdrawal.
+Detox helps addicts through their withdrawal symptoms.
+Medical professionals can also prescribe medication to relieve the more severe withdrawal symptoms.

-Traveling for treatment also provides a recovering addict the benefit of anonymity.
+Traveling for treatment also provides a recovering addict with the benefit of anonymity.
 There is less chance of them running into friends or coworkers who may not know they are struggling with addiction.
 Many rehab centers are located in peaceful and serene areas, like Scottsdale, Arizona, that can also provide a sense of vacation to a recovering addict who travels for treatment.

 Start an Intervention